QuakeMigrate/QuakeMigrate/docs/installation.rst

 .. code-block:: bash

     pip install scikit-fmm==2019.1.30

+It can also be installed along with the rest of package (detailed below).

 .. note:: In order to install scikit-fmm, you will need an accessible C++ compiler, such as gxx (see below for details).